Toxodera hauseri

 Toxodera hauseri is a species of praying mantis found in Thailand, Malay Peninsula, Java, and Borneo.
-However, there are no records of a Bornean specimen of T. hauseri, only a photographic record from Poring Hot Springs.
+However, the recorded occurrence from Borneo was based solely on a photographic record from Poring Hot Springs, or at least until the examination of a physical specimen from a private collection validated it.
 This species closely resembles T. fimbriata but is distinguished by the greater width of the leaf-like expansions of the medial femurs.

 Etymology

 Named after Austrian entomologist, Dr. Bernd Hauser.